Hendrix-CS/csci150/web/index.md

 * Office: MC Reynolds 313
 * Office hours: TR 9-11, 1-2; MF 12:30-1:30 or by appointment

+TA hours (Bailey lab):

+* Tuesday 7-10
+* Wednesday 7-10

+There are also CSCI TAs in the lab Sunday 7-9 and Monday 6-8; although not officially TAs for 150 they are willing and able to help if there are not too many 151 students needing their help.

 Past semesters: [F16](f16/), [S17](s17/)